 Prof. Dr. Dr. Arndt Bode

 Prof. Bode accepted the Chair of Computer Engineering and Computer Organization at TUM in 1987.
 From 1999 to 2008, he was vice-president and CIO of TUM.
-Since 2008, Prof. Bode has been chairman of the board of the Leibniz Data Center at the Bavarian Academy of Sciences.
+From 2008 till March 2017 Prof. Bode was chairman of the board of the Leibniz Data Center at the Bavarian Academy of Sciences.
 He is the editor-in-chief of “Informatik-Spektrum”, the journal from the German “Gesellschaft für Informatik”.

 He conducts research in the field of computer engineering.
 He focuses on the design, implementation and use of parallel and distributed computer architectures and numerical simulation.